korhox/ECMAScript-Exercises/readme.md

-# 4A00EZ61-3005 ECMAScript Essentials
+# ECMAScript Essentials
-Juuso Korhonen
+This repository has my answers (not the correct ones) to the Jussi Pohjolainen's ECMAScript essentials course done I participated in TAMK.